 (See "Cookbook publishers" below.
 Most publish other nonfiction titles as well.)

 Allworth Press publishes business and self-help information for the general public and creative professionals.
+It is now owned by Skyhorse.
 Read their submission guidelines here.
 Seeking: Graphic Design, Business, Performing Arts, Interior Design, Art, Theater, Web Design, Book Arts, Photography, Crafts.

 Andrews McMeel Publishing is the country's premier calendar publisher.
-Its core publication categories include: comics and humor, puzzles and games, inspiration and gift, and comics for middle grade children.
+Its core publication categories include: inspiration, middle grade children's books, comics and humor, puzzles and games, inspiration and gift, and comics for middle grade children.
 Interestingly, they also publish poetry.
+See submission guidelines HERE.

 Career Press, Inc. publishes quality, nonfiction books for adult readers seeking practical information to improve themselves in careers, college, finance, parenting, retirement, spirituality, and other related topics.
 Read submission policy.
 Seeking: Business, Career, Job Search, HR & Work Place Issues, College Preparation, Small Business/Entrepreneurship, Motivation/Self-Help, Management, Marketing/Sales, Negotiation, Study Aids, and more.

 Free Spirit Publishing.
 "Our mission is to provide children and teens with the tools they need to overcome challenges and make a difference in the world.
 We publish high-quality nonfiction books and learning materials for children and teens, parents, educators, counselors, and others who live and work with young people."

 Greystone Press.
 "We pursue high-quality non-fiction books about nature and the environment, travel and adventure, health, and current issues.
 We do not publish poetry or fiction."
 Read submission requirements here.